jim-spyropoulos/Trajectory-Analysis-and-Classification-in-Python-Pandas-and-Scikit-Learn/README.md

 A university project  for the postgraduate class of Data Mining.

 We were given a train_set with geographical points paired with the time interval.
 Firstly, we cleaned the dataset and then we formed the trajectories (with the corresponding route id).
+The last step of this part was to filter out some trajectories based on _their total_distance and max distance (between two of their points).

 The goal of this project was firstly to compute trajectory similarity between trajectories of test_set_a1/a2.csv and the train_set.csv.